0xb120/cheatsheets_and_ctf-notes/Readwise/Articles/gitbook.io - 🚨Advanced SQL Injection Techniques by Nav1n0x.md

 Creating Your Own Tamper Script
- Creating your own tamper script for SQLMap involves writing a Python script that modifies the payloads used by SQLMap to evade web application firewalls (WAFs) or other filtering mechanisms.
+ Creating your own tamper script for [sqlmap](../../Dev,%20ICT%20&%20Cybersec/Tools/sqlmap.md) involves writing a Python script that modifies the payloads used by SQLMap to evade web application firewalls (WAFs) or other filtering mechanisms.
 [Here](https://nav1n0x.gitbook.io/advanced-sql-injection-techniques#creating-your-own-tamper-script) is a step-by-step guide to create a custom tamper script.
 > [View Highlight](https://read.readwise.io/read/01jh0rg4gbnxj4e05mdja4qp5s)